ArakelTheDragon/CfCbazar-Tokens/README.md

 Disclaimer

-WorkToken and Platform Credit are experimental utility tokens for access and participation in the CfCbazar ecosystem.
+The WorkToken & WorkTHR and the Platform WorkToken & WorkTHR also known as Platform Credit are experimental utility tokens for access and participation in the CfCbazar ecosystem.
 They are not financial investments.